FaezehNasrabadi/CryptoBAP/README.md

 			     ) ];
 ```

-And we specify blocks inside these files we want to transpile to BIR like :<br/>
+And then, specify which code fragments you want to transpile to BIR, like below :<br/>

 ```
 val symbs_sec_text = [